Beaver Gets 'Spelled

-"Beaver Gets 'Spelled" is the premiere episode of the iconic American television series Leave It to Beaver (1957–1963).
-The episode aired on CBS on October 4, 1957.
-The episode is the first episode in the first season, and the first episode in the complete series.
-"Beaver Gets 'Spelled" is available on DVD.
+"Beaver Gets 'Spelled" is the series premiere of the American television series Leave It to Beaver.
+The episode is the first episode of the first season of the show.
+It was written by Joe Connelly and Bob Mosher, and directed by Norman Tokar.
+The episode originally aired on CBS on October 4, 1957.
+It is also available on DVD.

 Plot summary

 Beaver's new teacher, Miss Canfield, gives him a note after class to take home.
 Beaver's classmates convince him that the note means he is going to be kicked out of school.
 Worried that he will be the first second-grader in the school's history to be "'spelled" (expelled), Beaver hides the note.

 The next day, Miss Canfield finds the note under Beaver's desk and instructs him to take it home.
 Beaver loses the note on the way home.
 Wally helps Beaver in his predicament by writing a note (from "Mrs. Ward Cleaver") to Miss Canfield assuring her that Beaver has been whipped for his offense.
 The next day, Miss Canfield is at a loss trying to understand such a severe response to her request that Beaver play Smokey the Bear in a school pageant.
-She calls June to the school.
+Mrs. Rayburn, the school principal, realizes Beaver didn't show the note to his parents because he assumed it was about something bad, and advises Miss Canfield to call June to the school, to straighten the matter out.
 When Beaver discovers where his mother is headed, he runs away and climbs a tree.
 When Ward, June, and Wally find Beaver in the tree, they are unable to persuade him to come down.
 June decides to leave him there even if it rains.
 Beaver comes down to get his raincoat.
 The next day, he has a talk with Miss Canfield and asks her to call him "Beaver" rather than "Theodore".
 He offers her some tips on understanding second-graders.
 The following day, Beaver leaves for school carrying his most precious object for Miss Canfield — a rubber shrunken head.